michaelgwelch/loominate.net/_posts/2013-10-11-math-from-scratch-in-haskell-addition.md

 -- Creates a natural number.
-Keeps the invariant that -- Naturals always end with Zero and never end with ZeroBit followed by Zero createNatural :: Natural -&gt; Bit -&gt; Natural createNatural Zero ZeroBit = Zero createNatural Zero OneBit = one createNatural n b = Nat b n
+Keeps the invariant that -- Naturals always end with Zero and never end with ZeroBit followed by Zero createNatural :: Natural -> Bit -> Natural createNatural Zero ZeroBit = Zero createNatural Zero OneBit = one createNatural n b = Nat b n